 |Academic Degree Training (ADT) Guidelines|

 University Training includes undergraduate and graduate level programs in technical areas as well as limited programs designed to enhance the managerial and leadership skills of experienced professionals.
 Employees must have career status, have three years of Army permanent Civilian service, and be in a permanent competitive appointment.
 Selection will be based on the need for the training to assist in competency gap closure, previous funded training, competitive considerations and the utilization plan.
-CP-64 does not fund full time attendance in lieu of traditional work assignments.

 |Academic Degree Training (ADT) Checklist Career Program Unique Requirement|

 Candidates who apply for ADT (training or education with the stated objective of getting an academic degree) must provide the information found in the "ADT Checklist" link below as well as the following career program unique requirements which are listed as item #11 on the checklist:

 |Funding and Competitive Considerations|

 While in short term training applicant's Command/Activity will continue paying all costs for salary and personal benefits.
 Costs for authorized travel, per diem, tuition, and books will be covered by ACTEDS resources, as available, and in accordance with the Joint Travel Regulation (JTR).
 CP-64 will not pay for rental cars, travel in/around the TDY site or local mileage.